-In 1966, the Museum moved to its present site and added the Bishop Planetarium.
-The addition of the Planetarium afforded museum visitors an expanded opportunity to learn about history in the making with programming which coincided with early space exploration.
+In 1966, the Museum moved to its present site on 10th Street West and added the Bishop Planetarium, named in honor of Edward and Lillian Bishop.
+The addition of the Planetarium afforded Museum visitors an expanded opportunity to learn about history in the making with programming that coincided with early space exploration.

 Snooty™, who continued to thrill visitors, was moved into a larger pool and new permanent exhibits — including life-sized dioramas — were created to tell the story of Florida’s first human inhabitants, natural and cultural history, filling the new two-story Museum.

 In 1980, a replica of the Spanish town of Barcarrota’s Plaza, featuring replicas of a 16th century home and chapel, was built around a centerpiece fountain that showcased a monumental equestrian bronze statue of Hernando De Soto on horseback.

 The Parker Manatee Rehabilitation Habitat, with a 60,000-gallon pool for Snooty™, opened in 1993 and completed the Plaza with above-and-below-water viewing capabilities, a medical pool, an exhibition viewing area and allowed for additional manatees.
 The Museum was among the founding partners of the Manatee Rescue and Rehabilitation Partnership in 1998.

 A complete renovation of the Museum’s exhibits and education facilities began in 1998.
 In August 2001, an early-morning electrical fire destroyed the Bishop Planetarium and severely damaged a newly completed state-of-the-art education wing and all of the Museum’s administrative areas.
 In September 2002, the Museum opened the first floor with new immersive natural history exhibits and a gallery for temporary, special exhibitions.
 A new education wing was re-opened in March 2004 and the new state-of-the-science Planetarium and theater opened in June 2005.